484-595-0100

 Now ask the question: Do you need trade credit insurance on those Accounts Receivable?
 Is it a luxury or a necessity?
 There is market concentration with a historically large buyer that could not possibly file for bankruptcy right before the holiday season, the best time of the year.
 You decide to gamble with that thought in mind.

 Your CFO, however, has been reading the trade press on the difficulties facing the retail sector, as the major box stores wither under cost competition from online retailers.
 She recommends you take a look at insuring buyer risk, just in case retailing has indeed crossed a Rubicon and become an online enterprise.
 The is not really the news you want to hear going into the busiest season of the year — but then again, you made her CFO because she is willing to bring you the hard news.
-With a quick call to your broker, you are able to line up a trade credit solution covering the risk concentration associated with a large buyer.
+With a quick call to your credit insurance broker, you are able to line up a trade credit solution covering the risk concentration associated with a large buyer.
 As it turns out, this one call can be the move that saves your toy company.
 Unlike many of your competitors, you will now get paid for the shipped merchandise.

 When everything is going well, accounts receivable are being paid and aging accounts are small, trade credit insurance might look like a luxury.
 However, it is also a good time to review your options and risks with an experienced trade credit insurance expert at Securitas Global.
 The premium rates can be lower with greater underwriting capacity.
 Even more importantly, markets recognize the value of supporting existing clients on credits like Toys “R” Us.
 Just prior to the bankruptcy filing, our Securitas Global team heard comments from vendors with respect to getting trade credit insurance on Toys-R-Us that included: “It’s expensive” and “We’re concerned, but we don’t think they’ll file yet.”
 When it became clear there would be a loss, and insurance was no longer available since underwriters will not insure a certain loss, the cost of protection became secondary.
 The conversation became one of whether any available coverage options existed.